QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: Abstract

 \section{Abstract}

 This article presents matrix backpropagation algorithms for the QR decomposition of matrices $A_{m, n}$, that are either square $(m = n)$, wide $(m < n)$, or deep $(m > n)$, with rank $k=min(m, n)$.
-Furthermore, we derive a novel matrix backpropagation result for the LQ decomposition for deep input matrices.
+Furthermore, we derive novel matrix backpropagation results for the pivoted (full-rank) QR decomposition and for LQ decomposition for deep input matrices.
 Differentiable QR decomposition offers a numerically stable, computationally efficient method to solve least squares problems frequently encountered in machine learning and computer vision.
+Other use cases such as graph learning and network compression are listed in the article.
 Software implementation across popular deep learning frameworks (PyTorch \cite{paszke2019pytorch}, TensorFlow \cite{abadi2016tensorflow}, MXNet \cite{chen2015mxnet}) incorporate the methods for general use within the deep learning community.
-Furthermore, this article aids the practitioner in understanding the matrix backpropagation methodology as part of larger computational graphs, and hopefully, leads to new lines of research.
+Furthermore, this article aids the practitioner in understanding the matrix backpropagation methodology as part of larger computational graphs .